Bandwidth Calculator guide

 How to read the answer

-• Seconds is the exact base result.
+• Seconds is the exact base result from the division.

 Common mistakes to avoid

-• Wi-Fi, server limits, congestion, and overhead can slow the result.
+• Do not expect real transfers to match perfectly; Wi-Fi, server limits, congestion, packet overhead, throttling, retries, and other devices can slow the result.

 Research and references